APPRENTICESHIP STANDARD FOR LIFTTRUCK AND POWERED ACCESS ENGINEERING

-- Make the required parameter adjustments in compliance with manufactures’ specifications, customer requirements, industry directives and relevant health & safety legislation.
+- Make the required parameter adjustments in compliance with manufacturers’ specifications, customer requirements, industry directives and relevant health & safety legislation.

 The lift truck and powered access engineer must be able to demonstrate the following behaviours:

 - Safety Culture Conscious: lift truck and MEWP activities have many hazards.
-It is imperative, therefore, to adhere to a disciplined approach in maintaining a safe environment.
+It is imperative, therefore, to adhere to a disciplined approach to maintaining a safe environment.

 - Work Ethic: Positive work principles: reliable, flexible, diligent, and trustworthy.